ML4GLand/EUGenE_use_cases/DeepMEL/README.md

 # DeepMEL
 ---
 Code to work with DeepMEL models.
 This includes:
- - Training and interpreting BPNet models from scratch with [EUGENe].
+ - Training, evaluating, and interpreting DeepMEL models
- - Testing the Kipoi DeepMEL and DeepMEL2 models

 ## Install
 ---